base-org/web/apps/base-docs/docs/building-with-base/quickstart.md

 :::tip Why Base?

 Base is a fast, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.
-By following this guide, you'll join a vibrant ecosystem of builders, creators, and innovators who are building the next generation of applications, services, and experiences.
+By following this guide, you'll join a vibrant ecosystem of developers, creators, and innovators who are building a global onchain economy.

 :::